mmbman/Katagiri/1980-04-20-Blue-Cliff-Record-Case-3-Talk-2.md

 #### 1:00:30

-**Question**: What is the Blue Dragon?
+**Question:** What is the Blue Dragon?

-**Katagiri**: In Chinese literature and Buddhist scriptures, there is always a wondrous creature which is called a dragon.
+**Katagiri:** In Chinese literature and Buddhist scriptures, there is always a wondrous creature which is called a dragon.
 It is the king of creatures in this world, because he has all the parts of human beings and also the animals: eyes, nails, hair, scales – he has all the things.
 The dragon is a symbol of all creatures: human beings, animals, and also fish, et cetera.
 And also he can create fire: *[fwoosh]*! *[Laughter.]* He can live in the bottom of the ocean in a great palace; that is his place.
 That is the Blue Cave.
 We don’t know where it is; the Blue Cave is where dragons exists.
 The dragon is the symbol of all creatures, it is the beautiful ideal image of a human being.

 This dragon also has a jewel.
 We want to get that jewel.
 And if you don’t want it, this is also want to *[unintelligible]*.
 Whatever you say – “I don’t want” – well, if you really don’t want, you cannot say anything.
 If you say “I don’t want,” “I don’t want” is really something *connected with* “I want”. *[Unintelligible]* It is very true.